mrtunes/redeye/README.md

 1. Open System Settings
 2. Go to General > Login Items
 3. Click the "+" button
-4. Select StayAwake.app from your Applications folder
+4. Select RedEye.app from your Applications folder

 ## Requirements